 In a number of jurisdictions, in particular in Australia, Canada, South Africa, Singapore, Japan and the United States, the distribution of this publication may be subject to restrictions imposed by law (such as registration of the relevant offering documents, admission, qualification and other regulations).
-In particular, neither the merger consideration shares nor any other securities referenced in this publication have been registered or will be registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act") or the securities laws of any state of the United States and as such neither the merger consideration shares nor any other security referenced in this publication is neither an offer to sold in the United States except pursuant to an applicable exemption from registration under the U.S. Securities Act.
-This publication is neither an offer to sell nor the solicitation of an offer to buy any securities and shall not constitute an offer, solicitation or sale in the United States or any other securities or any other securities where the distribution of these materials would be unlawful.
-This publication must not be forwarded, distributed or sent, directly or indirectly, in whole or in part, in or into the United States or any jurisdiction of the U.S. Securities Act or other applicable law or regulation or would require any registration or licensing within such jurisdiction.
+In particular, neither the merger consideration shares nor any other securities referenced in this publication have been registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act") or the securities laws of any state of the United States and as such neither the merger consideration shares nor any other security referenced in this publication may be offered or sold in the United States except pursuant to an applicable exemption from registration under the U.S. Securities Act.
+This publication is neither an offer to sell nor the solicitation of an offer to buy any securities and shall not constitute an offer, solicitation or sale in the United States or any jurisdiction where the distribution of these materials would breach any applicable law or regulation or would require any registration or licensing within such jurisdiction.
 Failure to comply with the foregoing limitation may result in a violation of the U.S. Securities Act or other applicable securities laws.